 top of page

-Abrasives, Cut Off Wheels, and Burr Bits
+Abrasives, Cut Off Wheels, & Burr Bits

 I'm obsessed with texture, how it looks, how it feels, how it makes me feel; I experience texture with my soul.